 Outlook for Summer 2019: Precipitation forecast during JJA 2019 over the majority of the Arctic is non-decisive (white areas, Figure 6).
-This result means that the seasonal forecasting models used to calculate probabilistic forecast could not agree on the expected amount of precipitation in summer.
-The few exceptions to this result are a probability of at least 40% for above normal scattered precipitation for areas southern Alaska, the western European region and the Western Siberian region (green areas, Figure 6).
+This result means that the seasonal models used forecasting to calculate probabilistic forecast could not agree on the expected amount of precipitation in summer.
+The few exceptions to this result are a probability of at least 40% for above normal precipitation for scattered areas southern Alaska, the western European region and the Western Siberian region (green areas, Figure 6).